Cheneau/Translation_App/README.md

  https://github.com/statickidz/node-google-translate-skidz/blob/master/lib/translate.js

 ## Usage
-Edit the text to be translated in source.txt python .\translateApp.py
+- Edit the text to be translated in source.txt
+- Run `python .\translateApp.py`
-Result will be in target.txt
+- Tranlation result will be in target.txt